codio/site/source/docs/books/publish.html.md

 #### Only workspace changes made
-If, in your book, you have only made changes to the workspace (the workspace is the contents of the file tree in the IDE or `/home/codio/workspace`) then you only need to enter the changelog text, which is a description of the changes made since the last publish.
+If, in your book, you have only made changes to the code workspace (the contents of the file tree in the IDE or `/home/codio/workspace`) then you only need to enter the changelog text, which is a description of the changes made since the last publish.

-If you have switched the book's stack then you should select the **Stack not modified** option described below.
+If you have switched the book's stack then you should select the **Stack modified** option described below.
+Otherwise, press the **Stack not modified** button.

 <img alt="versions" src="/img/docs/book_stack_notmodified.png" class="simple"/>